Scholarship Information & Links

 • must attend or be planning to attend a Michigan PUBLIC community college, university, or vocational training institution that grants a degree, certification, or license

-• those attending the following private institutions ONLY are also eligible: Baker College of Owosso, University of Detroit–Mercy, Adrian College, Finlandia University, and Albion College (these private institutions are existing local MEA affiliates)
+• those attending the following private institutions ONLY are also eligible: University of Detroit–Mercy, Adrian College, and Albion College (these private institutions are existing local MEA affiliates)

 • NOTE: children of MEA officers, fund trustees, and MEA staff are not eligible